 - A repository can publish to any number of channels, and a channel can be enabled for any number of repositories.

-- Content types are shared between repositories for which they are enabled.
+- Asset types are shared between repositories for which they are enabled.

 - Taxonomy definitions can be shared between repositories.

-An asset repository is also a place for a number of other configuration settings, including:
+An asset repository is also a place for a number of other configuration settings:

 - An asset repository controls which languages are available for content authors to create content in.
 Each repository also has a default language, which is the language that’s assumed for all content if no language is specified.

-- Configuration of content connectors, which are used to bring data into Oracle Content and Experience from an external system.
+- Configuration of content connectors, which are used to bring data into Oracle Content Management from an external system.